Stipe Miocic: UFC Heavyweight Championship

 For his fourth title defense, Miocic faced UFC Light Heavyweight Champion Daniel Cormier on July 7, 2018, in the main event at UFC 226.
 The champion vs. champion matchup was billed as "The Superfight".
 Miocic was the favorite heading into the bout, mainly due to his natural size and power advantage as well as his dangerous striking on the feet.
 He lost the fight via knockout in the first round, ending his championship reign.
 The knockout came in controversial fashion, as Cormier was warned multiple times by referee Marc Goddard for extending his fingers towards Miocic's face and poking him in the eye.

 A rematch between Miocic and Daniel Cormier took place on August 17, 2019, at UFC 241 for the UFC Heavyweight Championship.
 Miocic won the fight by TKO in the fourth round after landing several clean left hooks to the body and following it up with punches to the head, reclaiming the title.
 This win earned him the Performance of the Night award.
-Miocic would not return to action until 2020 after suffering retinal damage in the fight due to Cormier accidentally poking him in the eye during the fight.
+He was out until 2020 due to retinal damage from a Cormier eye poke.

 On June 9, 2020, it was announced that the trilogy bout between Miocic and Cormier was signed to take place at UFC 252 on August 15, 2020.
 Miocic won the fight via unanimous decision, this time with both fighters receiving eye pokes during the fight.

 Miocic faced Francis Ngannou in a rematch on March 27, 2021, at UFC 260.
 He lost the title via knockout in the second round.

-After Jon Jones' victory over Ciryl Gane at UFC 285 secured Jones the UFC Heavyweight Championship, UFC President Dana White announced that Miocic will face Jones in a championship bout.
-The bout is expected to take place during International Fight Week in early July 2023.
+Following a two-year hiatus, Miocic was scheduled to face Jon Jones for the UFC Heavyweight Championship on November 11, 2023, at UFC 295.
+However, on October 25, it was announced that the bout was scrapped after Jones sustained a pectoral muscle injury that required surgery which put him out of action for eight months.

+After a three-year hiatus since his last bout, Miocic faced current UFC Heavyweight Champion (also former two-time UFC Light Heavyweight Champion) Jon Jones on November 16, 2024, at UFC 309.
+He lost via technical knockout in the third round.
+In his post-fight interview, Miocic announced his retirement from mixed martial arts.